cwillits123/Golf/README.md

 # Updated 5/24/24.
 Changed the player class to take a position and allow a direction to hit the ball to aim toward the hole automatically.
 Might add something to allow the player to set the direction they are facing.
 Hopefully I will be able to make courses that are not straight in the future and actually have real dimensions.

 # Updated 5/24/24.
 Still need to change the swing in the Player class to aim toward the hole at all times.

+# Updated the swing method in player to be working properly and also added a new club (Hybrid and 5 Wood, also changed Wood to 3 Wood) and updated the swing distances of the clubs.
+Maybe going to work on either making the course less blocky or allowing people to actually put with a new swing method for the putter.